afiodorov/afiodorov.github.io/_posts/2015-11-12-unbiased-coin.md

 What distribution should you assign to a process producing it?
 Answer:
 ParsingError and exit(1).
-It is *known* data, presented in front of you, there is *no* probability distribution to assign to it: as there is no uncertainty.
+It is *known* data, presented in front of you, there is *no* probability distribution to assign to it as there is no uncertainty.

 I can't wait for a revolution in modern statistics: because it's inevitable that such treatment of probability will be banished outright in the future.